maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Description
 ===========

 :class:`HildonPickerButton` is a widget that lets the user select a particular item from a list.
-Visually, it's a button with title and value labels that brings up a :class:`HildonPickerDialog` .
+Visually, it's a button with title and value labels that brings up a :class:`PickerDialog` .
 The user can then use this dialog to choose an item, which will be displayed in the value label of the button.

 You should create your own :class:`HildonTouchSelector` at convenience and set it to the :class:`HildonPickerButton` with `hildon_picker_button_set_selector() <hildon-picker-button-set-selector>`_ .
 For the common use cases of buttons to select date and time, you can use :class:`HildonDateButton` and :class:`HildonTimeButton` .